Sylius/Sylius/docs/cookbook/images-on-entity.rst

 **Create the form extension class** for the ``Sylius\Bundle\ShippingBundle\Form\Type\ShippingMethodType``:

 It needs to have the images field as a CollectionType.
-If you want to give a possibility to add more than one image to the entity set the ``allow_add`` option to ``true``.
+If you want to give the possibility to add more than one image to the entity set the ``allow_add`` option to ``true``.

 .. code-block:: php